codekaizen-github/orashub/README.md

 - Download files directly from the registry
 - Stream content efficiently without needing temporary files
 - Support for proper content types and download headers
+- Uses relative URLs for all API endpoints, making it compatible with any reverse proxy setup
+- Simple configuration with minimal environment variables

 ## Installation